 - Lesson plans provide discussion questions to start and end class.
 When teaching virtually, these are questions you can post on platforms such as Google Classroom, or using your video chat platform.

 - Handouts can be distributed digitally by making a copy and either posting them or emailing them to students.

 - Problem Guides are a teacher tool that provide a more in-depth look at a lesson’s problems to help you debug student code and provide productive feedback.

 Leading a Live Virtual Lesson

 Even when you aren’t able to meet with your students in person, you can still engage students through screencasts or virtual meetings.
-Platforms such as Google Hangouts or Zoom allow you to host live lessons with students.
+Platforms such as Google Hangouts allow you to host live lessons with students.

 There are many strategies and CodeHS resources you can use to make virtual lessons as interactive as in person classes:

 - Get students talking about the Discussion Questions from the Lesson Plan by using your screenshare platform’s chat feature.

 - Set office hours or set aside time for Q&A during a live lesson so that students can ask questions on specific activities.